Difegue/LANraragi/tools/Documentation/for-regular-users/index/docker.md

 {% page-ref page="../advanced-usage/network-interfaces.md" %}

+## Changing the user

+The container runs the software by default under the _koyomi_ user, which can be modified by the LRR_USER environment variable.
+`docker run [wassup] -e lrr_user=karen difegue/lanraragi`

+{% hint style="warning" %}
+The user will be changed using `setuid` only.
+This does not start a login shell and does not change environment variables like USER or HOME.
+{% endhint %}

 ## Building your own

 The previous setup gets a working LANraragi container from the Docker Hub, but you can build your own bleeding edge version by executing `npm run docker-build` from a cloned Git repo.